gabrielguerrero/ngrx-traits/README.md

 });
 ```

-This gives a bunch of extra actions and selectors, for this guide we will only use `loadProductsPage({index: number})` action and the `selectProductsPage` and `selectProductsPageRequest` selectors , lets start with `selectProductsPageRequest`, this is used in the effect to get pagination details for a backend request:
+This gives a bunch of extra actions and selectors, for this guide we will only use `loadProductsPage({index: number})` action and the `selectProductsCurrentPage` and `selectProductsPageRequest` selectors , lets start with `selectProductsPageRequest`, this is used in the effect to get pagination details for a backend request:
 #### products.effects.ts

 ```ts